What You Need to Know When Dividing Your Business in a Divorce

 The most common method used, is the scenario where one spouse essentially buys the other spouse’s interest in the business.
 The following example will illustrate how the buy out works.

 John and Mary are both dentists, and they jointly own and run a dental practice.
-They agree that the value of the practice is $500,000.
+They agree after a company valuation that the value of the practice is $500,000.
 Mary plans to move to Virginia and start working for another dental practice once the divorce is finalized, and John intends on continuing to work at the couple’s dental practice.
 In order for Mary to get her half of the value of the practice, John will owe her $250,000.

 The buy out only works if the buying spouse has enough cash to satisfy the selling spouse.
 Typically in a buy-out situation the buying spouse will just transfer the lump sum owed to the selling spouse.
 Sometimes, however, spouses may agree to structure the buy out to take place over time.
 In the example above, Mary may agree to let John give her $100,000 now, and $150,000 next year.
 A structured buy out is preferable to a buying spouse when she owes the selling spouse a large amount of money to satisfy the selling spouse’s interest.